TomLBZ/AICG/README.md

 # AICG
 AI Generic Code Generator

 This is a simple library / script that generates code based on structured instructions in yaml or json format, or based on specifications programmatically provided to it.
+It is written based on community articles and examples.

-### Usage as a library
+### Usage as a Library

 See [test_lib.py](test_lib.py) for usage as a library.

-### Usage as a script
+### Usage as a Script
 Running the script directly depends on a correct OpenAI-Compatible API endpoint.
 Please open the [agcg.py](agcg.py) file and set the `BASE_URL` variable to point to your OpenAI-compatible API endpoint.
 For example:

 ```